Zello: History

-On August 27, 2021, the U.S. House of Representatives select committee investigating the 2021 United States Capitol attack demanded records from Zello (alongside 14 other social media companies) going back to the spring of 2020.
+Some rioters who broke into the U.S. Capitol building during the 2021 United States Capitol attack used Zello, leading the company to delete over 2,000 "channels associated with militias and other militarized social movements" after The Guardian revealed the usage.
+On August 27, 2021, the U.S. House of Representatives select committee investigating the attack demanded records from Zello (alongside 14 other social media companies) going back to the spring of 2020.

 Members of the Freedom Convoy 2022 almost exclusively used Zello to communicate with other members and supporters.

 Participants in the Kenya Finance Bill protests that began in June 2024 have used Zello as their app of choice for communicating anonymously in real time.
 Over 40,000 users in Kenya downloaded the Zello app from the Google Play store between June 17 and June 25, peaking at the fourth most downloaded app in the country on June 25.
 According to political scientist Herman Manyora of the University of Nairobi, the use of Zello made the protest one of the most effective in the country's history.
 President William Ruto acknowledged the use of Zello by protesters on July 2.

 On 2 December 2024, Zello advised all its users to change their passwords after a suspected cybersecurity breach.

+On 6 December 2025, Zello was used to help locate the alleged murderer of two young women in Kaunas, Lithuania — Benas Mikutavičius.
+People created a public channel in the Zello app called “Raskime žudiką” (“Let’s find the killer”) to coordinate a search for him and thanks to fast voice messages over Zello, dozens of residents converged on the area and managed to detain him before the police arrived.